• Menu

 Founding of the Arthur G. Dozier School for Boys

-Postcard of the Florida Industrial School for Boys.
-State Library and Archives of Florida
+Interior view of the gymnasium at the Florida Industrial School for Boys in Marianna, Florida.
+Florida Memory, State Library and Archives of Florida

 Allegations of Abuse, Rape, and Torture

 Throughout the 111-year history of the Arthur G. Dozier School for Boys, the reform school gained a reputation for abuse, beatings, rapes, torture, and even murder of students by staff.
 In 1903, an inspection reported that students at the school were commonly kept in leg irons.
-In 1914, a fire in one of the dormitories killed six inmates and two employees, who were buried at Boot Hill Cemetery located behind the north campus.
+In 1914, a fire in one of the dormitories killed six inmates and two employees, who were buried at Boot Hill Cemetery, located behind the former “black” campus.

 Department of Justice Investigation